Extension Theory and Krein-type Resolvent Formulas for Nonsmooth Boundary Value Problems: Introduction

-Our aim in this paper is to set up a construction of general extensions and resolvents that works when the regularity of $\Omega$ is in a scale of function spaces larger than $\bigcup_{\varepsilon > 0}C^{\frac32+\varepsilon }$, the coefficients of the elliptic operator $A$ in another larger scale, yet allowing the use of pseudodifferential calculi that can take ellipticity of boundary conditions into account.
+Our aim in this paper is to set up a construction of general extensions and resolvents that works in $L_2$ Sobolev spaces when the regularity of $\Omega$ is in a scale of function spaces larger than $\bigcup_{\varepsilon > 0}C^{\frac32+\varepsilon }$, the coefficients of the elliptic operator $A$ in another larger scale, yet allowing the use of pseudodifferential calculi that can take ellipticity of boundary conditions into account and give precise information on the principal parts of the operators.
 We here choose to work with operators having coefficients in scales of Sobolev spaces and their generalizations to Besov and Bessel-potential spaces, since this allows rather precise multiplication properties, and convenient trace mapping results; then H\"older space properties can be read off using the well-known embedding theorems.
+The resulting hypothesis on $\partial\Omega $ is that it can be parametrized by functions in the Besov space $B^{\frac32}_{p,2}$ for some $p>2(n-1)$.
+We note that this assumption is equivalent to $\tfrac32 - \tfrac{n-1}p>1$, where $\tfrac32 - \tfrac{n-1}p$ is the regularity number of the Besov space $B^{\frac32}_{p,2}$, which is the scaling exponent of the highest order parts of the norms under dilations of functions.
+It is the most relevant number for Sobolev embeddings, estimates of nonlinearities and applications to nonlinear partial differential equations.
+We note that (locally) $B^{\frac32}_{p,2}$ is inbetween $C^{1+\tau}$ and $C^{\frac32+\eps}$ for $\tau=\frac12 -\tfrac{n-1}p>0$ and any $\eps>0$.
+But the regularity number of $B^{\frac32}_{p,2}$ is the same as the one of $C^{1+\tau}$ and can be much smaller than $\frac32$.